 d.
 Resume: Under “File Uploads” in the grad portal, select Document Type “Resume” and upload your Resume (or CV).

 e.
-Lastly, and if you wish, you may submit under “File Uploads” up to two (2) additional pieces of evidence that you believe will help the admissions committee understand your unique strengths or promise as a graduate student in this program.
+Optionally, you may submit under “File Uploads” up to two (2) additional pieces of evidence that you believe will help the admissions committee understand your unique strengths or promise as a graduate student in this program.

 STEP 2.
-Submit one of the following test scores, depending on whether you are a native or non-native speaker of English:
+Submit one of the following test scores, depending on whether you have a prior degree from an English-medium institution:

 STEP 3.
-Request Official Transcripts from places where you got a higher education degree.
-Have these institutions send them by mail directly to the MAFLT Program Coordinator, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to Lucinda Low in the MSU Office of Admissions at this email address: firstname.lastname@example.org.
+Request Official Transcripts from institutions where you earned a higher education degree.
+You must demonstrate to University Admissions that you have a BA from a recognized institution.
+Have these institutions send your transcript by mail directly to the MAFLT Program Director at the address below, or, if your prior university sends electronic transcripts from their admissions office, ask them to send your e-transcript to the MAFLT Program director at this email address: email@example.com.
 If your transcript is from MSU, you do not need to submit it; we have access to it.
 If your transcript is from China, you must submit transcript verification from the CDGDC, as described below.

 Official transcripts and any other documents not issued in English must be submitted with a word-for-word English translation.
-(This is why this part of the application may take even more additional time for some international students.
-If your university does not issue transcripts in English, you must undertake this additional step.)
-Have your university send your official transcript directly to a translator.
-The translator should send on your official transcript, the envelope in which it came, and the translation directly to us.
-Translations must be prepared by an authorized translator from the ATA (American Translation Agency; see http://www.atanet.org) or locally in Lansing, Michigan through 7Clingo (see http://www.7clingo.com).
+Transcript review for international students may take additional time.
+If your university does not issue transcripts in English, you must have your university send your official transcript directly to a professional translator.
+The translator should then send your official transcript, the envelope in which it came, and the translation directly to us.
+Translations must be prepared by an authorized translator from the American Translators Association (ATA): see http://www.atanet.org.
+In Lansing, Michigan, or electronically, you can request a translation through 7Clingo (see http://www.7clingo.com).

 MSU requires an additional step to verify transcripts for applications for admission from students from China.
-If you are accepted to the program and your degree is from a Chinese university, you must request a verification report of your university academic records with the China Academic Degree and Graduate Education Development Center (CDGDC).
-The report must be mailed directly to the Program Coordinator the Master of Arts in Foreign Language Teaching Program, by the CDGDC, rather than by you or any third party.
+If you are accepted to the program and your degree is from a Chinese university, you must request a verification report of your university academic records from the China Academic Degree and Graduate Education Development Center (CDGDC).
+The report must be mailed directly to the Program Director of the MAFLT, by the CDGDC, rather than by you or any third party.
 Your acceptance to the program will be conditional on us receiving this verification report within two months after you enroll in classes.
-More information about this is found here: https://grad.msu.edu/cdgdc Please note that the MAFLT Program cannot reimburse students for the verification.
+More information about this is found here: https://grad.msu.edu/cdgdc.
+Please note that the MAFLT Program cannot reimburse students for the verification.

 China Academic Degree and Graduate Education Development Center